kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Redis_Cache_Optimization/description.md

 ### `docker-compose.yml`

 This `docker-compose.yml` file defines a multi-service Docker environment for a project.
-It specifies three services: `jupyter`, `mongodb`, and `redis`.
-The `jupyter` service builds an image from the current directory, exposes port 8888 for the Jupyter Notebook server, mounts the current directory as a volume in the container, sets an environment variable for Python buffering, and runs the Jupyter Notebook server command upon container launch.
+It specifies three services: `cache_prediction`, `mongodb`, and `redis`.
+The `cache_prediction` service builds an image from the current directory, exposes port 8888 for the Jupyter Notebook server, mounts the current directory as a volume in the container, sets an environment variable for Python buffering, and runs the Jupyter Notebook server command upon container launch.
 The `mongodb` service